kd0aij/ardupilot_wiki/dev/source/docs/git-submodules.rst

 -----------------

-If things have gone very badly wrong with your git tree the simplest thing to do it to remove the modules/ directory completely from your local repo and run these commands to reinitialise and update the submodules:
+If things have gone very badly wrong with your git tree the simplest thing to do is to remove the modules/ directory completely from your local repo and run these commands to reinitialise and update the submodules:

 ::